-There is a formal complaints procedure within the Methodist Church, which allows issues to be raised about actions or behaviour by a member or officer of the Church.
+There is a formal complaints procedure within the Methodist Church, which allows concerns to be raised about actions or behaviour by a member or officer of the Church.
 In addition, employed staff will be subject to relevant contractual procedures.
 All complaints will be responded to with care, diligence and impartiality.
-The provisions of Part 11 of the Constitutional Practice and Discipline of the Methodist Church will be followed.

-A complaint should be addressed to the superintendent minister, the Rev Keith Beckingham.
+A complaint should be addressed to the superintendent minister, the Revd Dr Paul Glass.
 If a complaint is made to another person it should be referred to them.
 Meetings will be arranged with the person making the complaint and, usually, the person against whom the complaint has been made, in an attempt to resolve it.
-If the complaint is against the superintendent, it should be sent to the District Chair, the Rev David Hinchliffe, Unit 4b Basepoint Business Centre, Metcalf Way, Crawley RH11 7XX.
+If the complaint is against the superintendent, it should be sent to the District Chair, the Revd Dr David Hinchliffe, Unit 4b, Basepoint Business Centre, Metcalf Way, Crawley RH11 7XX